ArturoSer/NewTechBlog/README.md

 WHEN I am idle on the site for more than a set time THEN I am able to view comments but I am prompted to log in again before I can add, update, or delete comments
 ```

+## Usage
+To be able to use this system just go to 'https://newtechas.herokuapp.com/' and there you will be able to see the site yourself!
+Enjoy 😁